f3d-app/f3d/doc/user/06-CONFIGURATION_FILE.md

 Supported modifiers are:

 * `None` : No modifiers is pressed, can be omitted completely.
-* `Ctrl` : Control key (non-MacOS) is pressed, no distinction between left and right.
+* `Ctrl` : Control key is pressed, no distinction between left and right.
-* `Cmd` : Command key (MacOS) is pressed, no distinction between left and right.
 * `Shift` : Shift key is pressed, no distinction between left and right.
-* `Ctrl+Shift` : Control and Shift keys (non-MacOS) are pressed, no distinction between left and right.
+* `Ctrl+Shift` : Control and Shift keys are pressed, no distinction between left and right.
-* `Cmd+Shift` : Command and Shift keys (non-MacOS) are pressed, no distinction between left and right.
 * `Any` : A special modifier that does not consider modifiers keys but can only be reached if there is no bind with the same interaction.

+On MacOS, bindings specified via configuration will be specified using `Ctrl` and `Ctrl+Shift` but will be toggled using `Cmd` and `Cmd+Shift` respectively.
+The cheatsheet will display the correct binding combination regardless.

 Supported interactions are legion, eg: